I found a stray and I need Help!

 Someone called and claims that the stray is their lost pet.
 Now what?

 It is easy to be swept up in the excitement that your efforts have been rewarded and your foundling is going home.
 Most likely everything is in order.
 However, there are unscrupulous people that appear to be loving and concerned pet owners; but instead sell animals for research, as bait for fighting dogs, or as a breeder for puppy and kitten mills.
-Here are some tips to ensure that the person claiming the animal is legitimate.
+Here are some tips to ensure that the person claiming the animal is legitimate.1.
+Ask for identification.
+When someone calls in response to your postings, ask for the caller’s name and telephone number and tell him/her you will call back right away.
+If they will not give you this information – Beware!

 2. Ask for a description of the animal.
 An owner should be able to give you details about the animal not mentioned in any of your ads or flyers.